 Ready to update your book?

 Writing and publishing a book is a lot of work, and I find most people are tired of the project by the time they’re done.
-Updates can feel like a curse as much as a blessing, so be strategic about them.
+The opportunity to make infinite updates can feel like a curse as much as a blessing, so be strategic about making them.

 If you find corrections immediately after publication, go ahead and make them to put your mind at rest.
-Then, gather subsequent changes over a period of time and then do them all at once.
-At that point, assess carefully what type of update you’ve got: reprint, revision, or new edition.
+Then, gather subsequent changes over a period of time and do them all at once.
+At that point, assess carefully what type of update you’ve got: reprint or new edition.
 And be sure to understand the implications for making changes on the publishing platform you use.

 Remember: Nothing is ever perfect.
 At some point, it’s okay to stop.
 Appreciate your accomplishment—and move on to your next book!